 1. Whop

-We’ve evolved into a fully independent payment processor — no longer just a gateway on top of Stripe.
+We’ve evolved into a fully independent payment platform — no longer just a gateway on top of Stripe.

-Today, we power payments for over 27,000 businesses worldwide, routing billions in transactions with orchestration technology that increases successful charges by up to 11%.
-Yeah, we're pretty proud of that too.
+We now power payments for over 27,000 businesses worldwide, routing billions in transactions and increasing successful charges by up to 11%.
+(Yeah, we're pretty proud of that too.)

 Payouts?
 Yeah, they're just as flexible, with over 241+ methods from bank transfers to Venmo and crypto.